 Whatever your tipple, Barbury Hill has an option for you.
 Heading to an autumn BBQ but don’t know what to bring?
 How about the refreshing zest of Pulp Cider’s Low Alcohol Apple Craft Cider?
 Hosting a dinner party and don’t want to miss out on the toast?
-The complexity and sophistication of Juke’s alcohol-free cordialities have seen them featured on the menus of Michelin-star restaurants.
 A sunny October day in the park?
 Nuisance Drinks’ alcohol-free sodas are refreshingly intriguing.
 We’ve rounded up some more of Barbury Hill’s best sellers here to help you choose what to drink in Sober October.

 While we’ve become somewhat accustomed to reaching for a G&T on a Friday night, our aperitifs have started to feel a little indulgent.
 So we were more than a little pleased to sample the new zero-alcohol gin from Salcombe Distilling Co.
 And we’re even more pleased that we can now deliver this delicious spirit to our customers across the UK.

 Capitalising on their years of experience in crafting award-winning gins, the team behind Salcombe Distilling Co. have succeeded in creating a no-alcohol gin that packs the same flavour punch as its alcoholic peers.
 Warming ginger, habanero capsicum and Macedonian juniper berries play on the exotic spices that were carried across the Atlantic aboard 19th century Fruit Schooners, sailing into the Long Island Sound under the bright beacon of the New London Lighthouse.
 A blend of 15 further botanicals, from cardamon to lemongrass, orange and sage builds rich layers of flavour and depth.